 Purchasing a list or recycling an old list is a great way to destroy your sending reputation and your open rates, not to mention the fact you could end up being blacklisted permanently from some of the largest email providers in the world.

 In fact, Mashable included using purchased lists as one of its 12 ways to be banned from Gmail.
 Our own user interface and knowledge base has a checklist before you import subscribers to avoid you falling into this trap.

 Don’t send to inactive subscribers

 Any list will quickly start collecting subscribers that disengage.
 They will not unsubscribe, but simply ignore you.
 After a while, Gmail and other providers will start filtering your emails out of the inbox of your subscribers.
 You might even end up in the spambox of certain subscribers.

 Many email tools offer options to segment your list based on user engagement.
 Use these tools to clean your list to keep active subscribers only.
 At MailPoet, a feature to do this automatically by default is turned on.

 Another often overlooked fact is that staying in touch can help you avoid the spam folder as described by marketing guru Neil Patel: “Sending emails once every two or three months can be more detrimental than sending multiple emails daily.
 Why?
 Your customers might forget all about you.”

 The easiest way to track open rates is with MailPoet.
 The free version lets you monitor campaigns after they’re sent so you can get an overview of who many people have opened your campaign.

-If you need more details about your open rates, MailPoet Premium provides advanced open statistics on a per newsletter basis, allowing you to see subscribers have opened your emails and which ones haven’t.
+If you need more details about your open rates, all of our MailPoet paid plans provide advanced open statistics on a per newsletter basis, allowing you to see subscribers have opened your emails and which ones haven’t.

 Here’s an example of campaign stats that we recently sent to MailPoet subscribers: